The International Association for the Fantastic in the Arts

 Florida Atlantic University, Boca Raton, Florida, USA

 Skye Cervone has a M.A. in Science Fiction and Fantasy Literature and is currently a Ph.D. candidate in Comparative Studies at Florida Atlantic University.
-Her primary areas of concentration are Science Fiction Literature and Literary Theory.
-Skye’s current research focuses on capitalism’s relationship to animals in SF.
+Her primary areas of concentration are Science Fiction Literature and Literary Theory, and her current research focuses on capitalism’s relationship to animals in SF.
 Her other research interests include Lord Dunsany’s Fantasy novels and the use of language in world building.
 Skye’s work has appeared in Animalia: An Anthrozoology Journal, Science Fiction Film and Television, The New York Review of Science Fiction, and Critical Essays on Lord Dunsany.

 Immediate Past President